Tebro/neocopilot/README.md

 ### `:NeoCopilotChat`

-This command opens two buffers, one for chat output and one for chat input, split to the side of the current buffer.
-The chat output buffer is opened on the left side, and the chat input buffer is opened on the right side.
-The buffers are split vertically, with the chat output buffer taking up 70% of the width and the chat input buffer taking up 30% of the width.
+This command opens two buffers, one for chat output and one for chat input, split below the current buffer.
+The chat output buffer is opened on the top, and the chat input buffer is opened on the bottom.
+The buffers are split horizontally, with the chat output buffer taking up 70% of the height and the chat input buffer taking up 30% of the height.

 ### Pressing Ctrl + s in the input chat buffer